Sole Trader vs Company

 Specifically, registration of a business name is required if:

 - An individual uses a business name which differs in any way from his/her true surname.
 It makes no difference whether the individual’s first name or initials are added.
-So registration is required if, for example, Mr. John Murphy traded as Murphy Builders but not if he traded as Murphy or John Murphy).
+So registration is required if, for example, Mr. John Murphy traded as Murphy Builders but not if he traded as John Murphy building contactor.

 - A company uses a business name which differs in any way from its full corporate name.